greentfrapp/project-asimov/guide_fairness.md

 ---
-layout: guide_default
+layout: guide_fairness
 title: The Guide. \| Project Asimov
 permalink: /guide/fairness/
 ---

+<div class="step"></div>

 # Fairness

 *This is to set the stage for the next section on types of bias.
-See Narayanan's 21 Definitions and Verma & Rubin's Fairness Definitions Explained <dt-cite key="verma2018fairness"></dt-cite>.
+See Narayanan's 21 Definitions and Verma & Rubin's Fairness Definitions Explained <dt-cite cite="verma2018fairness"></dt-cite>.
 One important takeaway here is the Impossibility Theorem.
 Demos here!*

+## Case Studies

+### Credit Score Prediction

+Credit Score Predictor for Men and Women

+TP - Good credit predicted as good credit

+### Fat Cats and Dogs

+Suppose for a moment that dogs are more likely to be fat, as compared to cats.
+In fact, cats only have a 40% chance of being fat, while dogs have a 60% chance of being fat.
+Fortunately, a company develops an AI system to diagnose if a pet is fat!
+Pets diagnosed as fat are then kept on a diet, which means less food and no treats boohoo.

+<div class="step"></div>

 ## Terms